Overview of the modules interactionsLink

 It requires a physical connection to the hardware (

-pyserial) to control.
-It also needs an active ROMI database to export acquired datasets (plant images).
+It also needs an active ROMI database (PlantDB) to export acquired datasets (plant images).

 Virtual Plant ImagerLink

-It requires a connection to an active ROMI database to export generated datasets (virtual plant images).
-In case of machine learning methods, a database would also provide training datasets.
+It requires a connection to an active ROMI database (PlantDB) to export generated datasets (virtual plant images).
+In case of machine learning methods, the database would also provide training datasets and trained models.

 Plant 3D VisionLink

-It requires connection to an active ROMI database to import datasets to process and export the results.
-Two plant reconstruction approaches are available in the SmartInterpreter:
+It requires connection to an active ROMI database (PlantDB) to import the dataset to process and export the results.
+Two plant reconstruction approaches are available:

 Then meshing and skeletonization finally enables to extract the plant's phyllotaxis.